Supplemental Nutrition Assistance Program: Food security and insecurity

 Because SNAP is a means-tested entitlement program, participation rates are closely related to the number of individuals living in poverty in a given period.
 In periods of economic recession, SNAP enrollment tends to increase and in periods of prosperity, SNAP participation tends to be lower.
 Unemployment is therefore also related to SNAP participation.
 However, ERS data shows that poverty and SNAP participation levels have continued to rise following the 2008 recession, even though unemployment rates have leveled off.
 Poverty levels are the strongest correlates for program participation.

-A 2016 study found that SNAP benefits lead to greater expenditures on housing, transportation, and education by beneficiaries.
+SNAP benefits [have led] to greater expenditures in healthcare, childcare, education and housing.
+Low wages and unstable working conditions have also impacted the ability to pay for transportation costs, which is needed for access to grocery stores and supermarkets.

+College students

+Food insecurities is also prevalent in college students as well.
+College students experience food insecurities much higher than US adult households.
+These issues occur for college students because some are unable to afford any due to high tuition fees, lack of time to acquire food or cook, and also unawareness of campus resources.
+A study looking at challenges in students when applying for SNAP benefits found that increasing the availability and working together with Campus Basic Needs Centers has improved students in applying and reaching out to SNAP resources.

+Military

+The General Accounting Office reported that "approximately 13,600 and 25,200 military households redeemed food stamps at commissaries in 1979 and 1980, respectively."

+In 2018–2019, 6.6% of veterans received SNAP.
+In 2021–2023, this had risen to 8%.

 Income maintenance

 The purpose of the Food Stamp Program as laid out in its implementation was to assist low-income households in obtaining adequate and nutritious diets.
 According to Peter H. Rossi, a sociologist whose work involved evaluation of social programs, "the program rests on the assumption that households with restricted incomes may skimp on food purchases and live on diets that are inadequate in quantity and quality, or, alternatively skimp on other necessities to maintain an adequate diet".
 Food stamps, as many like Rossi, MacDonald, and Eisinger contend, are used not only for increasing food but also as income maintenance.
 Income maintenance is money that households are able to spend on other things because they no longer have to spend it on food.
 According to various studies shown by Rossi, because of income maintenance only about $0.17–$0.47 more is being spent on food for every food stamp dollar than was spent prior to individuals receiving food stamps.